Living in Bear Country

 A Fed Bear is a Dead Bear

-Once bears find an area that has food they will continue to forage in the area until the food source is removed.
-It takes some time (up to several weeks) even after preventative methods have been implemented before the persistent bear will understand that the food source is no longer available.
+It can take several weeks after preventative methods have been implemented before a bear will understand that the food source is no longer available.

-The more a bear becomes dependent on unnatural foods, the less likely its chances of survival.
-Once bears lose their fear of people, there is often little hope to make the bear wild again.
+Once bears lose their natural fear of people, often due to access to food attractants, there is often little hope to make the bear wild again.
 These habituated and food conditioned bears are often killed, either by vehicle collisions, illegal shooting, or as a result of bear management actions to keep the community safe.

-People ask why problem bears can't simply be relocated to a "wilderness area where they won't bother anyone."
-Unfortunately, areas that are large and remote enough to move bears where they won't encounter people are rare in Florida.
-Relocated bears typically leave the new area, either to return to their original home or to leave an area already occupied by other bears.
+Unfortunately, relocating bears is often not feasible.
+Areas large and remote enough to move bears where they won't encounter people are rare in Florida.
+Additionally, relocated bears typically leave the new area, either to return to their original home or to leave an area already occupied by other bears.
 Some bears will wander through unfamiliar areas and cross busy roads, creating a danger to the bear and to motorists.

-Wildlife biologists can provide free technical advice to residents who live in bear country to help them take actions that will discourage the bears from becoming a problem in the first place.
-The FWC is committed to ensuring the long-term wellbeing of the black bear while addressing property damage and safety concerns of residents and visitors to our state.
+The FWC is committed to ensuring the long-term well-being of the black bear while addressing property damage and safety concerns of residents and visitors to Florida.